d0n601/CSUS-CSC153/Labs/Lab1/README.md

 For this lab we were to conduct a forensics investigation on our own PC, using any case management tools we so choose.
 Options presented to us included [OSForensics](https://www.osforensics.com/), [FTK](https://accessdata.com/products-services/forensic-toolkit-ftk), [Sleuthkit/Autopsy_Browser](https://www.sleuthkit.org/), [Encase](https://www.guidancesoftware.com/encase-forensic), and [ProDiscover Basic](https://www.prodiscover.com/).
 I've used [Sleuthkit](https://www.sleuthkit.org/) and the [Autopsy](https://www.sleuthkit.org/autopsy/) browser, only because I do not have a Windows machine on which to run any of the other software.

 ## Note
 This lab took me **significantly** longer than it was intended to.
-I spent probably 40+ hours on it.
 Largely, this was because I have encrypted installations of Ubuntu Linux on all my machines, and I couldn't just install OSForensics and run a live acquisition like I'm assuming 99% of people did for this lab.

 ## Data Acquisition